ChrisPritchard/ctf-writeups/tryhackme/keldagrim.md

 }
 ```

-9. I then compiled this using `gcc -fPIC -shared -o shell.so shell.c -nostartfiles`, then started a python webserver so i get download the binary to the client
+9. I then compiled this using `gcc -fPIC -shared -o shell.so shell.c -nostartfiles`, then started a python webserver so i could download the binary to the client
 10. Finally I triggered the exploit and got a root shell: `sudo LD_PRELOAD=/tmp/shell.so /bin/ps`

 A small, two step room basically, but with some rarer privesc techniques, so fun.